Modern Slavery Act

 Our supplier due diligence

-Following any non-compliance, the initial focus will be working with the supplier to resolve any issues, however we are also developing a Supplier Responsible Disengagement policy to formally cease trade with any suppliers who may demonstrate an unwillingness or inability to comply or to address any issues.
+Following any non-compliance, the initial focus will be working with the supplier to resolve any issues, however we are committed to responsibly disengage with any suppliers who may demonstrate an unwillingness or inability to comply or to address any issues.
 We will report on non-compliances as part of our annual Modern Slavery Statement.
 In this past reporting year, no instances of modern slavery were found.

 Training and awareness

-To support the new Sustainable Procurement programme, we are committed to providing refresher training to all Belron® International employees and training to new employees as part of on-boarding.
+With a focus on the Sustainable Procurement programme, we are committed to providing refresher training to all Belron International employees and training to new employees as part of on-boarding.
 The purpose of the training is to enable colleagues to recognise modern slavery and help mitigate the risk of incidents.
 This training will be conducted in partnership with external providers that specialise in modern slavery and human trafficking awareness.